RECENT POSTS

 Nearly 90% of people age 65 and older receive some form of social security benefit.
 Additionally, more than 11 million disabled Americans under the age of 65 rely on benefits administered by the Social Security Administration (SSA) through either Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), or both.
 All in all, about 73 million Americans receive social security benefits.

-It’s important to note that as of December 1, 2024, the SSA requires scheduled in-person appointments.
-Walk-in appointments are no longer allowed.
+As of January 6, 2025, the SSA requires scheduled in-person appointments, so walk-in appointments are no longer allowed.

 If there are any delays between your disability onset date and the date your SSDI or SSI application gets approved, you are owed back pay, or “retroactive benefits.”
 Retroactive benefits refer to the payment of past-due benefits you can receive.